MVLehtinen/helsinki-city-bike-app-excercise/README.md

   - <https://dev.hsl.fi/citybikes/od-trips-2021/2021-07.csv>
   - <https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv>

-The project was developed Ubuntu 23.04 and I haven't tested if it runs on Windows or other Linux distributions.
-So I would recommend Ubuntu for running this application
+The project was developed on Ubuntu 23.04 and I tested it on Fedora 38.
+Don't know if Windows will run into problems, but I would bet it runs on any machine that has a relatively recent version of docker and docker-compose.

 ## How to run